Pavlos Melas: Early life and career

-Melas was born in Marseilles, France, the son of Michail Melas who was elected MP for Attica and mayor of Athens and brother of Vassileios Melas who was also an officer of the Hellenic Army.
-The Melas family was of Greek haute bourgeois descent.
-Pavlos' father was a wealthy merchant from Epirus.
-At an early age Pavlos moved to Athens to study, and later joined the Army, graduating from the Hellenic Military Academy as an artillery lieutenant in 1891.
+Melas was born in 1870 in Marseille, France, as the son of Michail Melas who was elected MP for Attica and mayor of Athens and brother of Vassileios M. Melas, who was also an officer of the Hellenic Army.
+The Melas family was of Greek aristocratic descent.
+His father was a wealthy merchant from Epirus.
+In 1876, his family moved to Athens.
+He graduated from the Hellenic Army Academy as an artillery lieutenant in 1891.
 In 1892, he married Natalia Dragoumi, the daughter of Kastorian politician Stephanos Dragoumis and sister of Ion Dragoumis.
 In 1895, the couple had a son named Michael and a daughter, Zoe.

-He became member 25 of the Ethniki Etaireia and participated in the Greco-Turkish War of 1897.
+He became member 25 of the Ethniki Etaireia.
+Melas participated in the Greco-Turkish War of 1897.
+He was an Orthodox Christian.

 Armed action

 Melas, with the cooperation of his brother-in-law Ion Dragoumis, the consul of Greece in the then Ottoman occupied Monastir (now Bitola), Kottas Christou, and Germanos Karavangelis, metropolitan bishop of Kastoria, tried to raise money for the economic support of Greek efforts in Macedonia.
 After the Ilinden-Preobrazhenie uprising, he decided to enter Macedonia in June 1904, to assess the situation and to see if there is any possibility of establishing a military unit to fight the Bulgarian Komitadjis (Internal Macedonian Revolutionary Organization, IMRO) and the Ottoman Turks.
+In July 1904, under the alias "Captain Mikis Zezas" (Καπετάν Μίκης Ζέζας), he reentered Macedonia with a small unit of men and fought against the IMRO.
+They crossed the border by Meritsa and worked their way up into the Florina region, recruiting new members as they went.

 Death

-In July 1904 (under the alias "Captain Mikis Zezas", Καπετάν Μίκης Ζέζας), he reentered Macedonia with a small unit of men and fought against the VMRO until October 13, 1904 when he was killed after being surrounded by Ottoman forces in the village of Siatista.
-The village with coordinates 40° 42' N 021° 16' E has been renamed Melas in his honour, after joining Greece.
+On 13 October 1904, when he was killed after being surrounded by Ottoman forces in the village of Statista.
+News about his death spread in Greek society.
+In Athens, the Journalists' Union of Daily Newspapers organised a memorial service to honour him, which was attended by 100,000 people.
+Schools and shops were closed, and numerous flags, mourning ribbons and portraits of him were set up.
+The village in which he was killed has been renamed Melas in his honour, after joining Greece.
+After his death, Greek efforts were intensified, resulting in more resources being dedicated for Macedonia by the Greek government.
+The efforts were aimed at weakening Bulgarian armed influence.

-After his death, Greek efforts became more intense, resulting in the interception of Bulgarian Komitadji efforts, especially in West and Central Macedonia, which was annexed by Greece after the Balkan Wars.

 Legacy

-He is considered to be a symbol of the Greek Struggle for Macedonia and many of his personal belongings can be seen in the Museum of the Macedonian Struggle in Thessaloniki and Pavlos Melas Museum in Kastoria.
+He is considered to be a national hero of the Macedonian Struggle.

+Many of his personal belongings can be seen in the National Historical Museum in Athens, the Museum of the Macedonian Struggle in Thessaloniki, the Pavlos Melas Museum in Kastoria, and the Pavlos Melas House in Kifissia, Athens.

+A bust of him was made on his cenotaph at Kastoria, commissioned by his wife and co-funded by the municipality in 1920, with the inscription calling him the "first martyr for Macedonian liberty".

-His granddaughter Natalia Mela was a distinguished sculptor.
+His granddaughter, Natalia Mela, was a sculptor.